team142/lux-lucet/README.md

 - n subsystems
 - Thread-safe updating of state
 - Thread-safe reading of state
-- Can list on address and return state in json
+- Http server - listens on address and return state in json

 ## Usage